Christ Episcopal School

-Christ Episcopal School is a private, co-educational college preparatory school in Covington, Louisiana, north of New Orleans.
+Christ Episcopal School is a private, co-educational college preparatory school in St. Tammany Parish, Louisiana, north of New Orleans.
 Christ Episcopal School is affiliated with Christ Episcopal Church.

+The preschool and kindergarten are in the Covington city limits.
+The grade 1-12 center is in an unincorporated area, with a Covington post office address.

 History

 Christ Episcopal School was founded in 1984.
 The first high school class graduated in 2013.

 Academics

 Christ Episcopal teaches students in grades early pre-kindergarten through 12th grade, and is organized into the Early Childhood Campus, Lower School, Junior High, and High School.

 The school is a member of the Independent Schools Association of the Southwest.

 Athletics

 Christ Episcopal won its first state title in 2017 as the girls Cross Country LHSAA Class C champion.

 In 2018, the Christ Episcopal girls basketball team won the division V state championship in its first year of LHSAA competition.
 Later in 2018, the Christ Episcopal girls track and field team won the LHSAA Class C state championship.

 In the Fall of 2018, Christ Episcopal won its first state title in a boys sport when it became the LHSAA Class C Cross Country champion.
 At the same meet Christ Episcopal successfully defended its girls Cross County LHSAA Class C state championship.

 In May 2019 Christ Episcopal defended its LHSAA Class C state championship in girls Track & Field.